thomsonreuters/FEF/FEFDataGrid/readme.md

 This project is built to host an Angular Directive that allows the usage of the DataTables.js open source control as an Angular Data Grid.

+Notable Features include:

+- Simple Edit Features
+- Isolated Scope
-Notable Features include Simple Edit Features, Isolated Scope, Dynamic Column Generation from Service Data and Server Side Sort logic.
+- Dynamic Column Generation from Service Data
+- Server Side Sort logic.

 See the Roadmap section below for details and for what's coming next.

 ## Notable Features ##